sjjsy/neronet/README.md

 - [sprint](https://github.com/smarisa/neronet/tree/sprint) -- the work
   in progress of the currently ongoing increment (sprint).

-The `sprint` branch has been used for active development work and was merged to `stable` once each sprint increment was done.
+During active development the `sprint` branch is used for active development work and is merged to `stable` once each sprint increment gets done.

 ## General information